raspberrypilearning/our-beat/en/step_4.md

 --- /task ---

+--- task ---
 ### Play instruments together

-The Melody micro:bit plays its tune, then sends a signal to tell the Bass when to play.
+8. The Melody micro:bit plays its tune, then sends a signal to tell the Bass when to play.

---- task ---

 You can use the melody you created in the last step!